 We admit 60 pupils each year into Year R and a further four pupils from Year 3 onwards.
 Organised into two classes per year group, each Class Teacher is supported by experienced Teaching Assistants.
 As a Teaching School we also have student teachers working alongside our experienced staff, which creates a vibrant team.

-The school is well resourced with an extensive library, wireless IT capability with laptops, tablets and a range of IT tools and resources.
+The school is well resourced with an extensive new library, wireless IT capability with laptops, tablets, Chromebooks, iPads and a range of IT tools and resources.
 We also have facilities for film studies, green screen technology and ‘stop frame’ animation.
 Each class room has the latest Clever Touch LED display boards and networked computers.
-Our IT suite has 33 networked computers all of which are available via home log in for our staff and pupils.

 There is a strong commitment for excellence in the arts and sport.
 We ensure that children have opportunities to create and perform for an audience.
 We encourage participation in a wide range of sporting activities and enthusiastically compete in local and county competitions.
 The children have the opportunity to join the Orchestra, held at Mountbatten School, which is led by Stuart Marchant, Head of Music and band leader at Mountbatten School.